Climate Change Is Killing Trees And Causing Power Outages

 "So if you have a bunch of cells that are dead, a branch, for instance, that will be more apt to fall," she says.

-In 2020, Tropical Storm Isaias left 1.2 million Connecticut residents without power for a week in the middle of a summer heatwave.
-The state's Public Service Commission recently fined the state's largest utility, Eversource, the maximum $28.5 million dollars for failing to prepare and respond to that storm.
+In 2020, Tropical Storm Isaias left 1.2 million Connecticut residents without power for a week in the middle of a summer heat wave.
+The state's Public Utilities Regulatory Authority recently fined the state's largest utility, Eversource, the maximum $28.5 million for failing to prepare and respond to that storm.

 "That storm created many more outages than what was expected by anyone," says Cerrai, who manages the Eversource Energy Center.
 "We started investigating why.
 And one of the reasons was that there was a severe drought over the past two years in this area of the United States, and trees were weaker and more likely to fail."

-Connecticut's drought, severe storms and winds have weakened trees' defenses, says Sean Redding, the vegetation manager for Eversource Connecticut.
-That makes trees vulnerable to insects like gypsy moths, emerald ash borer and hemlock woolly adelgid, and diseases like root rot.
-Now, those dead trees and their branches are falling on power lines.
+Connecticut's drought, severe storms and winds have weakened trees' defenses, says Sean Redding, vegetation manager for Eversource Connecticut.
+That makes trees vulnerable to insects such as gypsy moths, emerald ash borer and hemlock woolly adelgid, and diseases such as root rot.
+Now those dead trees and their branches are falling on power lines.

 More "hazard trees" are falling onto power lines

 Several storms in quick succession have crashed through Michigan this summer, including severe floods and tornadoes.
-Some storms packed winds of 75 miles an hour, according to the National Weather Service, slightly more than the minimum wind speed for a Category 1 hurricane.
+Some storms packed winds of 75 mph, according to the National Weather Service, slightly more than the minimum wind speed for a Category 1 hurricane.

 In late June and July, around 740,000 customers of the state's largest utility, DTE Energy, lost power in a series of storms.
 Then, in August, at least 500,000 DTE customers lost power, some for as long as a week.
-When he went out in the Detroit suburbs after one of the summer storms, DTE's Tree Trim Manager Jamie Kryscynski saw large trees "completely sheared apart."
+When he went out in the Detroit suburbs after one of the summer storms, Jamie Kryscynski, DTE's tree trim manager, saw large trees "completely sheared apart."

 In Arizona, a 20-year-drought and an infestation of bark beetles are all leading to a mass mortality of ponderosa pines, a tree that can grow to 200 feet.
-Because these dead pines are so tall, it falls on the utility to manage them, says Andrew Rable, Manager of Forestry, Fire and Resource Management of Arizona Public Service Co (APS), the state's largest utility.
+Because these dead pines are so tall, it falls on the utility to manage them, says Andrew Rable, manager of forestry, fire and resource management of Arizona Public Service Co., or APS, the state's largest utility.
 "If they do fail," he says, "they do have the ability to impact or strike our equipment."
 (Tree failure is industry speak for when trees or branches fall.)

 APS is one of several large utilities that has created a new vegetation management cycle to remove dead and dying trees at risk of toppling.
-"An entire program that addresses trees that will fail prior to us getting there during our routine maintenance schedule," Rable says.
+Rable describes it as "an entire program that addresses trees that will fail prior to us getting there during our routine maintenance schedule."

 Utilities are rethinking putting lines underground

 Vegetation management isn't cheap.
 DTE Energy is another utility on an "enhanced" tree trimming cycle, or cutting trees farther away from the power lines and wires.
-It spent $150 million dollars on clearing trees from power lines last year alone.
-Earlier this month the company's CEO announced another $70 million for tree trimming in light of this summer's outages.
+It spent $150 million on clearing trees from power lines last year alone.
+This month the company's CEO announced another $70 million for tree trimming in light of this summer's outages.

 For some utilities, the high costs of maintaining trees have them turning underground.
 In July, PG&E announced plans to bury 10,000 miles of electricity lines, a process the utility projects will cost at least $15 billion.
 The utility declined to specify a timetable for the project.

-Putting power lines underground was long considered prohibitively expensive, but not anymore.
-In July, PG&E told state regulators in a preliminary report that the ongoing Dixie Fire, the largest fire burning now in the US and second largest fire in California history, began when a tree fell on a live power line.
-The increasing costs of vegetation management of above-ground lines as well as the legal liabilities that come with fires and outages mean undergrounding looks more and more attractive, says Scott Aaronson of the Edison Electric Institute.
+Putting power lines underground was long considered prohibitively expensive but not anymore.
+In July, PG&E told state regulators in a preliminary report on the Dixie Fire, the largest fire burning now in the U.S. and second largest fire in California history, that an employee discovered the fire near a tree that had fallen onto live power lines.
+The increasing costs of vegetation management of above-ground lines as well as the legal liabilities that come with fires and outages mean undergrounding looks more and more attractive, says Aaronson of the Edison Electric Institute.

 "That's something that is evolving, the cost benefit analysis of 'Do we underground?' or 'Do we more aggressively maintain above-ground overhead lines?' is kind of constantly changing," Aaronson says.
 PG&E says that ultimately, costs of maintaining above-ground lines are now on par with undergrounding.